RobMeades/watchdog/software/README.md

 ## Apache

-As a browser interface, being a traditionalist, I would suggest installing Apache with:
+To provide a browser interface, being ancient, I would suggest installing Apache with:

 ```
 sudo apt install apache2